Published by – Vinay Kumar

 The core tenant of Organizational Development practice is that it is a value-based practice.
 It is essential for OD practitioners to ensure that values such as Inclusion, Authenticity, Empowerment, Sponsorship, etc. are all explicitly practiced in all stages of work.

 Facilitate Contracting and Marketing

-Success of any OD initiative is directly linked to the ability to identify and define clear desired outcomes and ensure that the expectations of the leadership are met.
-Clear desired outcomes need to be determined before the commencement of any program, especially if there are long term
+The success of any OD initiative is directly linked to the ability to identify and define clear desired outcomes and ensure that the expectations of the leadership are met.
+Clear desired outcomes need to be determined before the commencement of any program, especially if there are long-term

 Feedback and Measuring Success